 Depending on the type of disability (Attention Deficit Disorder – ADD ADHD, Dyslexia, Dyscalculia, Dysgraphia) and its severity, as well as the person’s age, different kinds of assistance can be provided.
 Under the Individuals with Disabilities Education Act (IDEA) of 1997 and Americans with Disabilities Act (ADA) of 1990 people of all ages with disabilities are protected against discrimination and have a right to different forms of assistance in the classroom and workplace.
 Accommodations are also made on various standardized tests, including the ACT, SAT, GRE, MCAT, and LSAT.

 The testing takes anywhere from 3 to 8 hours, and is often broken into 2 smaller testing sessions to avoid fatigue.

 - Students in grade school, high school, college and graduate programs

 - Executives and CEO’s who want to improve their skills

 Will Insurance Cover The Cost?

 Some or all of the cost can be reimbursed through your insurance.
-Cognitive Solutions providers are currently in network for PPO plans only with the following providers: Blue Cross and Blue Shield , Cigna , Humana , United Helathcare / United Behavioral Health , Aetna , and Magellan.
+Cognitive Solutions providers are currently in network for PPO plans only with the following providers: Blue Cross and Blue Shield , Cigna , Humana , United Helathcare / United Behavioral Health , and Aetna.
 Please contact us for more information on insurance coverage and payment plans.